-- Persons aged ≥65 years - Persons of any age with underlying chronic diseases - Persons who are morbidly obese (i.e. BMI ≥40) - Pregnant women
+- Persons aged ≥65 years - Persons of any age with underlying chronic diseases notably diabetes

+- People living with uncontrolled HIV or with other comorbidities - Persons who are morbidly obese (i.e. BMI ≥40) - Pregnant women

 6. Laboratory Diagnosis

 Laboratory testing of uncomplicated illness (patients who fit the ILI case definition) is NOT routinely recommended, as it provides no advantage in the management of individual patients.
 Testing can be considered for the following patients: